pkriens/pkriens.github.io/_openapi/security.md

 The following commands are supported:

 * login – Start an authenticator specific login procedure.
 The URI can require authenticator specific parameters.
+After this call succeeds the http session is normally associated with the authenticated user.
+Subsequent calls from the same browser will then more quickly be authenticated.
 * logout – Start an authenticator specific logout procedure.
 The URI can require authenticator specific parameters.
+Generally, this will remove any authenticated users from the Http session with the browser.
 * ... – Any other command is forwarded to the authenticator.
-This can, for example, be used for authentication callbacks like used in OAuth2.
+This can, for example, be used for URL based callbacks like used in OAuth2.

 ### Single Page Web Apps